menu icon

 ❔Commonly asked questions

-2 glasses of smoothie with a teaspoon of peanut butter, banana slices, and jar of milk in the background.
+2 glasses of tofu smoothie with a teaspoon of peanut butter, banana slices, and jug of soy milk in the background.

 🍽️More silken tofu recipes